 (3) Test samples shall be taken from the sealed source or from the internal surfaces or the opening of the container in which the sealed source is stored or from surfaces of devices or equipment in which the sealed source is permanently mounted.
 Tests for contamination and leakage may be made by wiping appropriate accessible surfaces on which one might expect contamination to accumulate and measuring these wipes for transferred contamination.
 Test samples shall also be taken from the interior surfaces of the container in which a sealed source of radium is stored.

 (4) Leak tests are required for sealed radioactive sources that are greater than 3.7 MBq (100 microcuries) for beta and gamma emitting sources and greater than 370 KBq (10 microcuries) for sources designed to emit alpha particles.

-(5) Tests for leakage or contamination shall be performed by persons specifically authorized by the department, an agreement state, a licensing state, or the United States Nuclear Regulatory Commission to perform such services.
+(5) Tests for leakage or contamination shall be performed by persons specifically authorized by the department, an agreement state, or the NRC to perform such services.